Welcome to Maisie's Banned Book Club

 by George M. Johnson

-"I chose this All Boys Aren’t Blue by George M. Johnson as it represents the real experiences of a black queer man.
+"I chose the book All Boys Aren’t Blue by George M. Johnson as it represents the real experiences of a black queer man.
 The struggles of being black and queer individually are two extremely tough and underrepresented groups of people, however it is the intersectionality of the two that makes this book even more important.
 This book tells the real, modern stories and experiences of George M. Johnson." - Maisie

 Since its publication in 2020, All Boys Aren't Blue has been banned and challenged in countless school districts across the United States for its LGBTQ content, profanity, and because of the fact that it has been considered to be sexually explicit.
 Johnson, who is nonbinary, has faced large amounts of backlash even as the book soars in popularity.
 Despite this, All Boys Aren't Blue continues to be a book that gives students agency, helping them to find who they are and to feel safe and validated.